 - Back light compensation: This option is only available when the Auto mode is selected for the Exposure setting.
 This option enables light compensation for images that are too dark to recognize; for example, for the dark side of objects that is posed against bright sunlight.
-This option is disabled if you enable the WDR function. - Maximum gain control: Select a maximum value for the electronic gain from the slide bar.
-The gain value also has its effect on the sensitivity of the IR cut filter.
-When applying the gain control, IR cut filter setting will change accordingly. - Defog: This function allows you to configure post-image defog, which helps in a misty, raining weather. - WDR Pro (Wide Dynamic Range): Default is off.
-When set to Auto, you can select the strength of the WDR function.
+This option is disabled if you enable the WDR function. - WDR (Wide Dynamic Range): Default is off.
+When set to Auto, you can select the sensitivity and strength of the WDR function.
 The Low, Medium, High options correspond to the level of contrast between the overly-lit area and the shaded areas.
 For example, the High option applies to a high contrast scenario.
 Note that when the exposure time is set to longer than 1/60 second, the WDR function will be disabled.